FM-Systems/angular-bootstrap-datetimepicker/README.md

 # Bower

 This project no longer supports bower.
-If you are using wiredep, you can add the following to your bower.json file to allow wiredep to use this directive.
+If you are using wiredep, you can dd the following to your bower.json file to allow wiredep to use this directive.

 ```json